nschlia/ffmpegfs/INSTALL.md

 not in path. "apt-get install pkg-config" (on Debian or equivalent on other Linux distributions) should help.

-*If the videotag.php script does not work under PHP7*
+**If the videotag.php script does not work under PHP7**

 The script runs fine under PHP5, but when upgrading to PHP7 (or using PHP7) it suddenly stops showing the list of files.

-Check the Apache2 error.log, you migh see this:
+Check the Apache2 error.log, you might see this:

 "PHP Fatal error:  Uncaught Error: Call to undefined function utf8_encode() in index.php"